 Rose went on to explain how unfortunate this all is because she tried to provide some history about her son’s three hospitalizations to the attorney assigned to his case.
 Rose told the court that her son will not survive incarceration because he needs treatment.
 So when she went to visit her son and found out that he was in isolation due to a suicide attempt – she tried to get to the bottom of things and realized she needed help.
 Rose had information that saved her son’s life but she needed help getting through the bureaucratic barriers.

-Rose contacted MHANYS.
-Listening to Rose carefully lead to gathering names and numbers of the professionals she had reached out to for answers.
-MHANYS called these numbers to advocate for Rose and her son.
+Rose contacted MHANYS, and after listening to Rose carefully, gathered names and numbers of the professionals she had reached out to for answers.
+MHANYS was able to contact these individuals and advocate for Rose and her son.
 It involved speaking directly with the County Sherriff and inquiring about

 Once a medical exam was suggested, Rose’s son saw a physician and was treated for a kidney infection and placed back on his original medication for his bipolar disorder.
 Rose was referred to a support group and provided information on WRAP (wellness & recovery action plan) applicable